Mubuky/Mubuky/README.md

 ## Hi there 👋, I'm Mingzhe Li!

 - 🔭 I’m a third-year B.Sc. student in Research Center for Social Computing and Information Retrieval (SCIR), at **Harbin Institute of Technology** (HIT, China).
-- 🌱 My research interests include emotional dialogue systems, textual sentiment analysis and **natural language processing**.
+- 🌱 I am broadly interested in **natural language processing** and machine learning.
+My current research focuses on synthetic data generation and self-improvement of large language models (LLMs).
-- 💬 Ask me about anything, I'm happy to help.
+- 💬 I'm open to collaboration and discussions.
+Please feel free to contact me and explore possibilities together.

 - 📫 How to reach me:
   - ✉️ Email: mzli@ir.hit.edu.cn
 - 😄 Pronouns: He/Him